published on 28th of February 2020

 We were looking for seven employees for two-month grant periods during September 2020 – July 2021.
 The application period was open from February 28th to May 7th 2020.

-Searching for a Job? is art, and it is also true; the project creates new realities and takes place in reality.
+Searching for a Job? is art, and it is also real; the project creates new realities and takes place in reality.
 We’re turning the process of employment into art and contemplating the possibilities of art and work in the era of post-fossil reconstruction.
 This is art participating in the rethinking of society.

 People had a chance to suggest and get to do exactly the job they desired, the job they wouldn’t have a chance for otherwise.
 We picked eight employees, each of whom was be given a one-to-two-month grant for carrying out the job.
 The chosen jobs were documented.

 How to apply?

 Apply by filling out the application form before 7th of May.

 - A job proposal is written by one person.
 It is not possible to apply on behalf of another person (except for assisting with filling the application form).

 - The grant recipient is a single person.
 The job must be carried out personally and it cannot be transferred to another.
 It can however take place in a social context, with / among other people or species.